britsman/PostmortemForge/README.md

 ## Reading the timeline asset

-The hero image at the top of this page is the `timeline --svg` render of the sample
+The hero image at the top of this page is the `timeline --svg` render of the sample incident.
+It is worth reading closely, because colour and size carry meaning rather than decoration.
+It shows:

+- Three lanes on a shared minute axis measured from the first event: deploy on top, metric in the middle, logs at the foot.
+- The metric lane plots fourteen latency samples as a line from 210ms up to a labelled peak of 705ms and back down to 205ms.
+- Amber marks the incident itself: the v2.4.1 deploy dot, every latency sample at or